krausality/4gpt/BUILD.md

     - Technique 2 (Offline): `python setup.py bdist_wheel`
 Introduction

-This project handles the automation of multiple recurring tasks at the Datenstation.
 The project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3; see LICENSE file for more information.
 Prerequisites